CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install update-settings

 Overrides system variables after encountering issues during installation.
-File a {{<exlink url="https://support.mellanox.com/s/contact-support-page" text="support ticket">}} with the NVIDIA Cumulus Networks Global Support Services team before using this command.
+File a {{<exlink url="https://support.mellanox.com/s/contact-support-page" text="support ticket">}} with the NVIDIA Global Support Services team before using this command.
 They can provide the key/value pair needed to resolve your issue.

 ### Syntax